How to Translate Degrees

 Translators and localisers often get confused when converting American units to SI units (see Notes).
 Temperature conversions are not as simple as they look.
-Fahrenheit and Centigrade conversion different depending on whether the temperature is absolute or relative.
+If you need to translate degrees remember: Fahrenheit and Centigrade conversion differs depending on whether the temperature is absolute or relative.
 Most people are familiar with temperatures such as these:

 Freezing point of water: 0 ºC and 32 ºF